 With so many towns and villages to explore, choosing where to stay in Galway can be pretty overwhelming.
 But don’t you worry bout a thing, I’ve got you covered.
 I’ve spent the time exploring this gorgeous city and I’ve put this no-stress guide together for where to stay in Galway.

-This article breaks down the best neighbourhoods in Galway into easy-to-digest categories, so you can quickly find the neighbourhood that suits your travel style.
+This article breaks down the best neighborhoods in Galway into easy-to-digest categories, so you can quickly find the neighborhood that suits your travel style.

 So grab yourself a Guinness and settle in while I take you through everything I know.